dkraczkowski/dkraczkowski.github.io/articles/crafting-data-processing-pipeline/README.md

 ### Implementing the `FormatValidationStep`

-With our interface in place, it's time to breathe life into our pipeline by creating concrete implementations - validating the format of incoming files.
+With our interface in place, it's time to breathe life into our pipeline by creating an example implementation - validating the format of incoming files.

 ```python
 import csv